soodrajesh/ci-cd-project-1/README.md

 # ci-cd-project-1

 # Jenkins Pipeline for Terraform deployment in AWS

 ## Overview

-This Jenkins pipeline script automates the Terraform deployment process with manual approval steps and Slack notifications.
+This Jenkins pipeline script automates the Terraform deployment process with manual Pull Request approval steps and Slack notifications.

 ## Prerequisites